"Honoring the voice of my imagination”

 -F a r r a h B o u l é

-Her musical influences would include Sade, Bobby Mc Ferrin, Luciano Pavarotti, Grace Jones, Anita Baker, Julio Iglesias, Billy Holiday, Astrid Gilberto and many more iconic world music legends.
+Her musical influences would include Sade, Bobby Mc Ferrin, Luciano Pavarotti, Eartha Kitt, FELA, Anita Baker, Julio Iglesias, Billy Holiday, Randy Weston and many more iconic world music legends.
 Farrah Boulé has shared the stage with notable international artists such as Lenny Kravitz, Robert Glasper, Harlem Renaissance Orchestra, Bilal, Amel Larrieux, and Mos Def, just to name a few.
 Often she is spotted headlining with her quintet at renowned venues, jazz shrines, festivals, both nationally and abroad.
 Farrah Boulé once called the Dali lama of music for her compassion to serve humanity by promoting human values of happiness, forgiveness and the art of being through Healing Arts; is the past present and future of music.